norcholly/safe-pi-monitor/README.md

 # safe-pi-monitor
-A project that collects current weather data from a sensor, stores it in a database, is protected by IDS/IPS, and allows us to view the data through a web application.
+A project that collects current weather data from a sensor, stores it in a database, is protected by host-based IDS/IPS, and allows us to view the data through a web application.

 # how-can-i-set-it-up?